-Sophie is interested in ideas of how international politics is expressed through global health, African agency, and the politics of conspicuously invisible women.
+Sophie is interested in global health politics, African agency, and the politics of conspicuously invisible women.
 Her research has reflected these interests through projects on Global Health Governance, the World Bank and HIV/AIDS, partnerships in health in Africa, the 2014/15 Ebola response, and the governance of HIV/AIDS.
 These interests have informed her teaching on the modules Global Health Politics, Africa and International Relations, and Global Governance.

 Sophie’s teaching and research draws on her experience of fieldwork in Kenya, Tanzania, Uganda, Sierra Leone, Zambia, and the global health and international political economy hubs of Geneva, Washington DC and New York.

 Sophie recently completed her first feature film PILI as part of her AXA Insurance-funded project on ‘The Everyday Risk of HIV/AIDS treatment and care.’
 PILI is a unique project in that is a co-produced piece of research between film-makers and the women of the Pwani region of Tanzania.
 The story of PILI is based on the lives of the women you see in the film.

 Information on PILI can be found on IMDb, Facebook and Twitter @PiliFilm.
 For more on the making of PILI there is a blog with updates from the start of the process and this article published in African Affair.
 This year Sophie will be busy showing PILI, completing a book about the making of the film and embarking on a graphic novel about the everyday risk of HIV/AIDS security.